Sokrates1989/dev-tools/readme/instructions/template.md

 In case there is a UI involved or other visual representations might be helpful -> Tell the user to add screenshots or images.

-Pprovide both options, so the user can choose which implementation of the image is preferred.
+Provide both options, so the user can choose which implementation of the image is preferred.

 Option1: